How To Become An Actor With No ExperienceOct 28, 2021

 7. Get Training

-There’s no way around it; just because you don't have training now, doesn't mean you should continue avoiding it.
+There’s no way around it; just because you don't have experience or training now, doesn't mean you should continue avoiding it.
 There are a lot of good, affordable classes in Los Angeles.
 Some classes I recommend include:

 - The Groundlings, which is great for improv.